 Sign In Forgot Password

-We have made it this far, and it’s time to celebrate!
+We've reached the end of the High Holy Days, and it's time for a joyous celebration!
 Shemini Atzeret and Simchat Torah immediately follow the seven-day festival of Sukkot.
-Simchat Torah is a festive celebration of our love of Torah, and a beautiful way to cap the High Holy Days and end on a note of joy.
+Simchat Torah is a vibrant expression of our love for the Torah, a beautiful way to conclude the High Holy Days on a high note of happiness.

 WHAT TO EXPECT

-An intergenerational evening of merrymaking, with enticing noshes.
-Simchat Torah is celebrated by taking the Torah scrolls out of the ark, unrolling one in its entirety, and spending the evening dancing, singing, and rejoicing.
-There will be a blessing for the children and anyone who wishes has the opportunity to touch the Torah scroll.
-Dress festively, bring your dancing shoes, and welcome this new cycle with community.
+Join us for an intergenerational evening of celebration and delicious noshes!
+On Simchat Torah, we take the Torah scrolls from the ark, unroll one entirely, and spend the evening dancing, singing, and rejoicing.
+There will be a special blessing for the children, and everyone will have the opportunity to touch the Torah scroll.
+Dress festively, bring your dancing shoes, and let's welcome this new cycle together as a community!

 Shemini Atzeret & Yizkor Service

-Shabbat, Oct 7th 10:30a to 12:00pYizkor (“Remember”) services carve out moments in time for us to remember those who we have lost, and occurs on Yom Kippur, Sukkot, Shavuot, and Passover.
+Tuesday, Oct 14th 10:30a to 12:00pYizkor (“Remember”) services carve out moments in time for us to remember those who we have lost, and occurs on Yom Kippur, Sukkot, Shavuot, and Passover.
 Gather in community and collectively lift up the memories of loved ones who have died.
-This service will be held in-person at the Osher Marin JCC and will be streamed virtually on Facebook Live.
+This service will be held in-person in the Sanctuary of Rodef Sholom.

 MORE INFO

-Sunday, Oct 8th 5:30p to 7:00pDinner at 5:30pm, Services and Dancing at 6pm.
+Sunday, Oct 12th 5:30p to 7:30pDinner at 5:30pm, Services and Dancing at 6pm.
 As we step out of the past year and look ahead to new beginnings, help us celebrate as we embark on another cycle of Torah!
-Put on your dancing shoes and join us for an intergenerational evening of music and revelry in the Hoytt theater at the Osher Marin JCC.
-PLEASE RSVP FOR DINNER!
+Put on your dancing shoes and join us for an intergenerational evening of music and revelry.

 MORE INFO